 IT policy decisions are available on the policies page.

 If decisions involve funding, they may first be vetted by the IT Architecture and Infrastructure Committee, the Business Services Committee, or the Research & Educational Technology Committee.
-The decisions must then be endorsed by the Operational IT Committee.
+Questions considered during the vetting process include the audience impacted or served, demand for the service, impact to campus, entities responsible for management of project or service, governance process for project or service, resources necessary to implement project or service, immediate and maintenance costs, timeline of project or service implementation.
+Funding decisions must be endorsed by the Operational IT Committee.
 The IT governance structure is also tasked with establishing processes for handling exceptions that meet unique business needs.
 Exceptions are also useful means for collecting feedback on current structures and determining when established standards become obsolete.

 Subcommittees and Task Forces